khushil-sketch/Python-Tkinter-UI-Projects/README.md

 # Tkinter-Based-Projects
-Repo containing simple projects made using Python's Tkinter Library.
+Repo containing projects made using Python's Tkinter UI Library.
 There are 3 apps that I created using tkinter:
 1. Calculator
 2. Address book
 3. Air Quality Indicator